Camarones en Chileajo (Shrimp in Oaxacan Chile-Garlic Sauce)

 Toast 4 guajillo, 2 mulato and 1 pasilla chile directly on the griddle until quite darkened.
 Soak in hot water for 20 minutes.

-💡 A darker toast gives the characteristic smoky flavour of chileajo.
+💡 A darker toast gives the characteristic smoky flavor of chileajo.

 - 3